-One consistent observation we see is reduced blood pressure – often a 20 point drop in 15 minutes while performing EWOT!
-While you are doing EWOT we suggest you read the book Stop Aging or Slow the Process; Exercise With Oxygen Therapy (EWOT) Can Help, by William Campbell Douglass II, MD (provided for your reading pleasure while in the office).
+While you are doing EWOT on the recumbent bike, we suggest you read the book, Stop Aging for Slow the Process; Exercise With Oxygen Therapy (EWOT) Can Help, by William Campbell Douglass II, MD (provided for your reading pleasure while in the office).

-Call our office today to find out about and to schedule your membership in our EWOT program to help you with your Anti-Aging goals.
+Call our office today at 586-731-8840 to find out about and to schedule your membership in our EWOT program to help you with your Anti-Aging goals.

 *Supplemental oxygen is delivered through an oxygen concentrator like at oxygen bars you can find in different Michigan communities.